Many players wonder if nylon guitar strings can be put on a steel string guitar. The short answer is “Yes!”. However…

 What are the strengths of nylon strings?

-- the string needs less tension
+• the string tension is lower

-- they are fitting for beginner guitarists
+• they are suitable for beginner guitarists

-- they have a mellow warm sound
+• nylon strings produce a mellow warm sound

-- they do not oxidize or rust
+• they do not oxidize or rust

 The risks and issues of using nylon strings on a steel-string guitar